Is ChatGPT Replacing Google for Small Business Searches?

 1. Your Website Still Matters (A Lot!)

-ChatGPT pulls from information from all across the web.
+ChatGPT pulls information from all across the web.
 So be sure to include the following in your website:

 • What your business does